shred/acme4j/src/doc/docs/usage/connecting.md

 ## ACME URIs

-Such an URI is hard to remember and might even change in the future.
+Such a URI is hard to remember and might even change in the future.
 For this reason, special ACME connection URIs should be preferred.
 These special ACME URIs look like this:

 ```java
 Session session = new Session("acme://example.org/staging");